diegoparr/diegoparr/README.md

 ###

 <h4 align="left">Currently studying Systems Engineering (6th semester) in Bogotá, Colombia.
 I'm building my professional career with a focus on cloud technologies (AWS) and modern software architectures.
-I'm actively looking for opportunities to apply my knowledges and grow through experience and real projects</h4>
+I'm actively looking for opportunities to apply my knowledge and grow through experience and real projects</h4>

 ###